How a Standby Generator Can Benefit A Business

 If you find yourself in an emergency situation without a standby generator, Duthie Power Services has the largest rental fleet in Southern California, and are available 24 hours a day, 7 days a week, 365 days a year.

-We also service all makes and models of generators, as well as offer new generator sales.
+We also service all makes and models of generators, as well as offer new commercial backup generator sales.

 To get in contact with our sales or service department, please request a quote or call 1-800-899-3931.